 · Recognize load ratings for suspended scaffold and calculate weights of materials so as not to overload the scaffold.

 · Implement inspection criteria for wire rope.

-· Correctly name, recognize different pieces of rigging hardware including shackles, fist grips, turnbuckles, etc.
+· Correctly name and recognize different pieces of rigging hardware including shackles, fist grips, turnbuckles, etc.

-· Be able to correctly use and install rigging hardware, Including C-Hooks, Parapet Clamps, and Outrigger Beam systems.
+· Correctly use and install rigging hardware, Including C-hooks, parapet clamps, and outrigger beam systems.

 · Identify paperwork that must be kept at the job site including, plans (CD-5), log books, checklist, etc.

 · Use inspection checklist to inspect scaffold equipment.

 · Implement hazardous weather preparation procedures.